Green Dealflow » The Green Dealflow blog » How Permitting Affects Project Success

 The pipeline remains illiquid longer and monetization is delayed.

-The series was written by Leslie Hodge is an associate at Mintz, Levin, Cohn, Ferris, Glovsky and Popeo.
+The series is written by Leslie Hodge is an associate at Mintz, Levin, Cohn, Ferris, Glovsky and Popeo.
 It was first published by Greentech Media.
-Hodge’s practice focuses on energy project finance, general commercial transactions, startup and corporate matters, contract disputes and litigation.
+Hodge’s practice focuses on energy project finance, general commercial transactions, startup and corporate matters, contract disputes, and litigation.